How To Deal With Reoccuring UTI's

 Additionally, recent research has shown that people who have overactive immune systems (for example, those with autoimmune diseases) may also be at a higher risk of developing a UTI due to the fact that the immune system goes into overdrive to try and fight the infection but actually does additional damage and leaves you more susceptible to reoccurring infection.

-It could be due to pre-existing conditions
+it could be due to pre-existing conditions

 Certain illnesses and conditions can put you more at risk of developing a UTI.
 As already mentioned, diabetes and autoimmune diseases can increase your risk, but so can kidney stones and stress disorders.